 When natural travertine stone is made into tiles, there are typically several different types available.
 As it can get confusing when you’re shopping for travertine tiles, here’s a run-down of the main types to look out for.

 Honed travertine – Honed travertine tiles are the most popular type of travertine floor tiles.
-The stone is filled and lightly polished to provide a nice sheen, but is left with a matt finish to ensure the tiles aren’t too slippery.
+The stone is filled and lightly polished to provide a nice sheen, but is left with a matte finish to ensure the tiles aren’t too slippery.

 Unfilled travertine – Unfilled tiles are a more natural form of travertine, which hasn’t been treated or filled.
 It still retains natural pits and holes on the surface of the stone, hence they’re not the best choice for use in bathrooms.